 - From the Results ribbon menu, select the Flood Map command.

 - The Flood Map dialog box will be displayed.

 - From the General Specifications section, click on the Flood map type dropdown combo box, and then select the Water Surface Elevation option.

-- From the General Specifications section, click on the Flood map computation dropdown combo box, and then select either the Detailed Intersection or Time Series Animation option.
+- Then click on the Flood map computation dropdown combo box and select either the Detailed Intersection or Time Series Animation option.

-- Click the [Options…] button adjacent to the Flood map computation dropdown box.
-This will display the Flood Map Computation Options dialog box.
+- Now, click the [Options…] button adjacent to the Flood map computation dropdown combo box.

 Displaying the Water Surface Elevation Raster Grid